Age of Reptiles (comics): The Journey

 Meanwhile, the path has turned into a steep decline out of the canyon, and several herd members lose their footing and tumble to their deaths on the rocks below.
-The tyrannosaur and its young happily scavenge the carcasses.
+The Tyrannosaurus and its young happily scavenge the carcasses.
 Meanwhile, an immense pack of raptors swarms down from the cliffs above to attack the herd.
 The raptors work like piranhas, swarming their prey and ripping them apart.
-They manage to bring down a sauropod, several hadrosaurs and triceratops, a number of smaller herbivores, and an ankylosaur, as the panicked herd flees, knowing their only chance is to get out of the area as soon as possible.
+They manage to bring down a Alamosaurus, several Edmontosaurus and Triceratops, a number of smaller herbivores, and an Ankylosaurus, as the panicked herd flees, knowing their only chance is to get out of the area as soon as possible.
 While some raptors are killed in their attacks, there are well over a hundred of them on the attack, and they do not even notice the losses.
 The herd moves on as the raptors gorge themselves.

-The tyrannosaur and its young manage to scavenge part of the raptors’ kill that night; the raptors are simply too well fed to put up a fight as long as the tyrannosaur promptly leaves, which it does.
+The Tyrannosaurus and its young manage to scavenge part of the raptors’ kill that night; the raptors are simply too well fed to put up a fight as long as the tyrannosaur promptly leaves, which it does.

 Chapter Three sees the herd enter a dense forest; a number of baby Triceratops and Ankylosaurs disorientate and sicken themselves by eating mushrooms, causing another minor confrontation between the parents of the young animals.
-The tyrannosaur ambushes and kills a hadrosaur which wandered off from the main herd.
+The Tyrannosaurus ambushes and kills a hadrosaur which wandered off from the main herd.
 The herd then prepares to cross a river teeming with crocodiles, which, similarly to the raptors, swarm their targets, killing a number of the crossing herbivores.
-Having crossed the river, the herd continues onwards; the tyrannosaur manages to ward off the crocodiles and crosses with its young in tow as well.
+Having crossed the river, the herd continues onwards; the Tyrannosaurus manages to ward off the crocodiles and crosses with its young in tow as well.

-Chapter Four sees a second wave of predators close in, as mosasaurs and plesiosaurs follow the herd as it makes its way along a beach near the ocean.
-A baby sauropod which had been trapped in the river onto the corpse of a hadrosaur is washed along towards the beach by the tide; as a group of mosasaurs attacks the corpse, it is forced to make a break for the shore.
-One mosasaur spots it and tries to move in for the kill; by sheer luck, the baby sauropod makes it onto land just as the two baby tyrannosaurs are passing nearby.
-The mosasaur lunges out of the surf, but the parent tyrannosaur comes rushing to the rescue, fearing for the safety of its young; a massive battle ensues.
-After a tough fight, both predators ultimately decide to withdraw, with the mosasaur slinking back to the deep and the tyrannosaurs sharing a moment.
+Chapter Four sees a second wave of predators close in, as Mosasaurs and Plesiosaurs follow the herd as it makes its way along a beach near the ocean.
+A baby Alamosaurus which had been trapped in the river onto the corpse of a Edmontosaurus is washed along towards the beach by the tide; as a group of Mosasaurs attacks the corpse, it is forced to make a break for the shore.
+A Mosasaurus spots it and tries to move in for the kill; by sheer luck, the baby Alamosaurus makes it onto land just as the two baby Tyrannosaurus are passing nearby.
+The Mosasaurus lunges out of the surf, but the parent Tyrannosaurus comes rushing to the rescue, fearing for the safety of its young; a massive battle ensues.
+After a tough fight, both predators ultimately decide to withdraw, with the Mosasaurus slinking back to the deep and the Tyrannosaurs sharing a moment.

 Finally, the herd enters another canyon and reaches its destination, a forest with a long and winding river.
-The various herbivores which survived the perilous journey begin feeding and settling into their new homes, while off in the distance the tyrannosaur and its young do the same.
+The various herbivores which survived the perilous journey begin feeding and settling into their new homes, while off in the distance the Tyrannosaurus and its young do the same.
 The comic ends with the sun setting over the valley.